What does this COVID-19 pandemic mean and how will it affect your financial holdings?

-During a pandemic millions of people will be unable to work due to illness, taking care of sick family members, and self-quarantining themselves.
+Millions of people have been unable to work due to illness, taking care of sick family members, and economic shut downs.
 City, county, and even the federal government are declaring health emergencies, forbidding groups from gathering, and telling people to stay home.
-Some jurisdictions have already instituted mandatory “shelter in place” orders.
+Some jurisdictions have instituted mandatory “shelter in place” orders.
 Schools and businesses are closed, transportation reduced or halted.
 Ill truck drivers, rail and warehouse workers could bring interstate commerce to a grinding halt.
 Gas and oil deliveries could take months to return to normal production.

 How many air traffic controllers could be out sick before flights were cancelled?
 International travel has all but been eliminated.
 Businesses hardest hit would include retail, trade, education, travel and tourism, public entertainment and anywhere large groups of people would gather such as sporting events and concerts.
 Import and exports markets would be devastated.

 Supply lines are disrupted and delivery times are extended, which is bad news for just-in-time inventory.
 Goldman Sachs is warning of “severe” global supply shortages if manufacturing can’t get back to normal soon.
 Prominent hedge fund and asset managers have warned about coming supply and demand shocks.
 Meanwhile, production facilities are operating at 70-80 percent capacity, but many factories are still experiencing labor shortages.
 Consumer spending would be down further delaying economic recovery.

 We’ve already seen many essential items in short supply because of panic buying and due to loss of production capacity.
 President Trump invoked the Defense Production Act to mandate private industry to increase production of supplies to support national security.